hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

 ##### Defaults for Standard Attributes

 The [standard attributes](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-attributes.html#cognito-user-pools-standard-attributes) have the following defaults.
-Note that attributes which match the default values are not stored in Terraform state.
+Note that attributes which match the default values are not stored in Terraform state when importing.

 ```hcl
 schema {